 You might need an ICD if:

-- you haven’t had a life threatening heart rhythm, but you have had tests that show you are at risk of one in the future.
-This is usually because you have inherited certain faulty genes and may have a condition such as Cardiomyopathy, Long QT syndrome or Brugada Syndrome
+- you haven’t had a life-threatening heart rhythm, but tests show you are at risk of one in the future.
+This is usually because you have inherited faulty genes and may have a condition such as Cardiomyopathy, Long QT syndrome or Brugada syndrome

-It's very important to have regular follow-up appointments at your ICD clinic, so you can have your ICD checked.
+It's important to have regular follow-up appointments at your ICD clinic, so you can have your ICD checked.
 Your appointments may be every 3 to 12 months, depending on the type of ICD you have and if it has delivered any treatment.
-You will need to have follow-up appointments for the rest of your life.
+You’ll need to have follow-up appointments for the rest of your life.

-Your doctor will discuss these with you, and you can find out more in our ICDs booklet.
+Your doctor will discuss this with you, and you can find out more in our ICDs booklet

-It’s natural to feel worried about having an ICD fitted, but it often helps to talk about your feelings with someone close to you or with a healthcare professional.
+It’s natural to feel worried about having an ICD fitted and it often helps to talk about your feelings with someone close to you or with a healthcare professional.

 Want to know more?